joelwangusa/cs50ai-harvard/README.md

 ### 12. Heredity
 - **Description**: A Bayesian network model to predict genetic inheritance of traits.
 - **Key Concepts**: Bayesian networks, probability theory.

-## How to Run the Projects

-Each project is contained in its own directory and has a `README.md` file with specific instructions on how to run the code.
-In general, you will need Python 3 installed along with the required libraries listed in the `requirements.txt` file.